zawadTazwar/UserReviewDashboard/readme.md

 - `perform_password_reset` route handles the submission of the reset password form.
 Updates the user's password in the database and displays a success or error message.

 ### The use of SendGrid

 SendGrid is a cloud-based service that provides reliable and scalable solutions for sending emails.
 It offers a robust platform for managing email delivery, ensuring high deliverability rates and providing various tools to optimize email performance.

+Procedure it follows:
+- API Request Reception: When an application sends an email request via SendGrid's API, the request is received and parsed by SendGrid's infrastructure.
+- Validation and Authentication: SendGrid performs validation checks on multiple aspects of the email, such as sender information, recipient addresses, content formatting, and adherence to email standards.
+It verifies that the sender has proper authorization to send emails from the specified domain by using authentication protocols like SPF, DKIM, and DMARC.
+- Message Queuing: After passing validation checks, the email is placed in a queue for delivery.
+The queuing system manages the order of outgoing emails and ensures efficient handling of a high volume of messages.
+- Bounce Handling and Feedback Loop: During the delivery process, if an email cannot be delivered (bounces back), SendGrid categorizes the bounce type (soft or hard bounce).
+It handles bounce management, ensuring proper handling of soft bounces (temporary issues) and managing the removal of invalid or permanently undeliverable email addresses.

 Key features and aspects of SendGrid:
 - Email Delivery: SendGrid simplifies the process of sending emails programmatically through an API.
 It handles the complexities of email infrastructure, such as managing servers, IP addresses, and sender reputation, to ensure that emails reach their intended recipients.